vagg777/Creating-a-management-system-for-cinema-purposes/README.md

     Whether the shift is evening or morning we keep it in the variable time_of_day and finally for each shift we keep the date that was executed.

+Use the `insert.sql` file to insert the test records that fill in the information for all tables.
+More specifically, the inserts consist of:
+* 8 movies
+* 8 rooms [each room plays only one movie (3D or simple)]
+* 6 awards in total (films or actors)
+* 9 actors (actors and directors)
+* 10 customers (each with his own card in the system)
+* 20 employees (6 cashiers, 4 cleaners, 2 shift managers, 8 passengers)
+* 36 tickets (3D or just)
+* Many seats (closed or free)
+* 26 shifts (2 per day for 13 days)
+* 10 cards (one for each customer)
+* 10 cards (one per customer - some have been used more than once)
+* 3 directors
+* 6 actors
+* 5 categories of tannins
+* Relationships that correspond to the numbers of the entities

 ## 3. Tools needed

 * Project Version : `Final`
+*

 # 4. Deploying the Java Application